 Step 5: Bring a really disgusting sandwich to eat for lunch

 We stopped at a supermarket to buy water, snacks, and lunch on the way to the Munro, so I’m going to blame my poor decision on the fact that I was in a bit of a rush.

 Take my advice and don’t buy a prawn, mayo, and rocket sandwich to eat halfway through the climb – especially a pre-packaged one from Sainsbury’s.

 Needless to say, the walk down the Munro wasn’t a pleasant experience with a stomach full of luke-warm shellfish and questionable mayonnaise.

 A few actual tips…

-Don’t forget to dress in warm layers and bring some waterproof clothing!
+Don’t forget to dress in warm layers, bring plenty of water, and wear waterproof clothing!